Joseph Stover, PHD

 Publications:

 Stover, J.P.
-(2024).
+(2023).
 Downward conditional monotonicity gives survival and extinction for contact processes in random environments.
-(Submitted manuscript)
+(Submitted manuscript, under review)

 Stover, J.P.
 (2022).
 Bounds via spectral radius-preserving row sum expansions.
 Electronic Journal of Linear Algebra, Volume 38, pp. 367--376.
 DOI: 10.13001/ela.2022.6981